-Based on the conceptual preliminary studies of the UNESCO Chair headed by Maie-Theres Albert, the Heritage Studies of IHS broadens the understanding and the perceptions of heritage beyond the usual narrow use of the term by UNESCO, and it positions heritage meaningfully within human development.
-The protection and use of heritage have, in the understanding of the IHS, the potential for the formation of identity and thereby of peace (→ Culture, Heritage and Identity).
-IHS’s understanding of sustainability lies exactly there.
-Identity and sustainability require responsibility for heritage, and this in turn can only be implemented successfully if all heritage-concerned target groups are integrated in protection and use processes.
-Here we come full circle from previously isolated, research approaches to heritage and its implementation.
+The Heritage Studies of the IHS broadens the understanding and the perceptions of heritage beyond the usual narrow use of the term as material and immaterial heritage by UNESCO, by including in the understanding of heritage its identity-building potential, and therewith of peace (Teaching Manual – UNESCO and its mission to protect people’s heritage and identity, Authors: Prof. Dr. Marie-Theres Albert, Claudia Grünberg and Hannah Röhlen [Institute Heritage Studies (IHS) at the INA – International Academy Berlin gGmbH]) and therein lies also the understanding of sustainability of the IHS.
+Identity and sustainability require responsibility for heritage, and this in turn can only be implemented successfully, if all heritage-concerned target groups are integrated in the protection and use processes.
+Here we come full circle from previously isolated research approaches to heritage and their implementation.

-The Heritage Studies of IHS positions itself as a critical discipline that, on the one hand, processes its research questions and subjects inter- and/or transdisciplinarily.
-On the other hand, it relates directly to diverse, evolving conditions of daily life.
-This includes positioning the knowledge interest in the context of the diversity of our world.
-It also means reflecting the diversity of the world in the approaches and methods of Heritage Studies, without becoming arbitrary.
+The Heritage Studies of IHS positions itself as a critical discipline, which processes its research questions and subjects inter- and/or transdisciplinarily, but which explicitly derive from the demands of the living conditions that are changing daily, and differently for the people of the world.
+This includes, in the first place, positioning the knowledge interest in the context of the diversity of our world.
+Further, it means reflecting the diversity of the world in the approaches and methods of Heritage Studies, without becoming arbitrary.
 Not least, it means developing strategies for the future, such as for a sustainable handling of heritage.
-In other words it is not about abstract knowledge gain, rather explicitly about conceptualizing Heritage Studies paradigmatically for human development how it has been presented f.i. paradigmatically and epistemologically through the publication “Understanding Heritage”.
+In other words, it is not about abstract knowledge gain, but explicitly about conceptualizing Heritage Studies paradigmatically for human development, as it has been presented, for example in the publication “Understanding Heritage”.